laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 1. CDE encoders MUST generate CBOR that fulfills basic validity ({{Section 5.3.1 of RFC8949@-cbor}}).
-Note that this includes not emitting duplicate keys in a major type 5 map as well as invalid UTF-8 in major type 3 text strings.
+Note that this includes not emitting duplicate keys in a major type 5 map as well as emitting only valid UTF-8 in major type 3 text strings.

 ### CDE Decoders